 To prepare, slice your tomato in half, drizzle with oil, and cook face down for 2-4 minutes.
-Try making a healthy bruschetta like this FitOn PRO Avocado Toast & Heirloom Tomato Salad (with a grilled tomato twist).
-Give your bread a quick char and serve with fresh greens, herbs, grilled tomato, and an olive oil and balsamic drizzle!
+Serve with bread, fresh greens, herbs, olive oil, and balsamic drizzle!

 Chicken, steak, and seafood have had their time in the hot seat.
 It’s time to pass the torch to tofu — the plant-based protein that will undoubtedly secure a place on your grill all summer long!
 If you haven’t considered tofu one of the best foods you can grill, you’re about to.
 Tofu soaks up any marinade or flavoring, plus it gets a delicious smoke on the grill.
 Try the extra firm variety for a “meat-like” texture, grilling for about 8-10 minutes per side.

 If you thought you loved bacon made on the stovetop, wait until you try it grilled!
 It’s crunchy, crispy, and infused with a mouth-watering smoky flavor.
 Serve it with your eggs and avocado for a morning meal, crumble it up on your favorite salad, or enjoy it inside a stacked sandwich.